 Another exit poll, the News 24 Chanakya, whose predictions were right for both Lok Sabha election 2014 and Delhi Assembly election 2013; predicts that AAP will win with a majority by cornering 48 seats.
 It also predicts that the BJP will win only 22 seats and the INC would not even be able to open its account in Delhi Assembly election.

 The Prospects of BJP, AAP and INC:

-The BJP is obviously feeling upbeat after its impressive showing in the General Elections 2014 and spectacular performances in the recent Assembly elections in several states.
+The BJP is obviously feeling upbeat after its impressive showing in the general election 2014 and Assembly elections of several states thereafter.
 It also has a trump card in the form of Kiran Bedi as its chief ministerial candidate.
-Some former members of AAP and INC like Shazia Ilmi, Vinod Kumar Binny and Krishna Tirath too have climbed on the BJP bandwagon.
+Some former members of AAP and INC like Shazia Ilmi, Vinod Kumar Binny and Krishna Tirath too have joined the BJP in the recent past.

 The AAP has emerged as a serious contender for power in the 2015 Delhi Assembly polls.
-It is all set to give a tough fight to the BJP, notwithstanding the charismatic appeal of Prime Minister Narendra Modi and a woman of substance - Kiran Bedi - as its CM candidate.
+It is giving a tough fight to BJP, notwithstanding the charismatic appeal of Prime Minister Narendra Modi and the woman of substance - Kiran Bedi.